Terms of Business – Effective from March 31st 25th 2020.

-Our principal business is to provide advice and arrange transactions on behalf of clients in relation to life, pensions, investments and mortgages products.
-A full list of insurers, product producers and lending agencies with which we deal is noted below.
+Our principal business is to provide advice and arrange transactions on behalf of clients in relation to life, pensions, investments and mortgage products.
+A full list of insurers, product producers and lending agencies with which we deal is available on request.

-The concept of fair analysis is derived from the Insurance Mediation Directive.
-It describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, income protection, specified illness cover, mortgages, and/ or a specialist area.
+The concept of fair and personal analysis describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, income protection, specified illness cover, mortgages, and/ or a specialist area.
 The number of contracts and providers considered must be sufficiently large to enable an intermediary to recommend a product that would be adequate to meet a client’s needs.

 - the number of providers in the market that deal with brokers,

 - the market share of each of those providers,

 - the number of relevant products available from each provider,

 - the availability of information about the products,